• Articles

 • It can be used to evaluate the performance of different organizations, individuals, or processes.

-• For example, information on website traffic can be used to evaluate the effectiveness of a marketing campaign or details of an employee’s performance can be used to identify areas for improvement.
+• For instance, website traffic information can be used to determine the success of a marketing campaign, and details about an employee’s performance can be used to identify areas for improvement.

 What’s the Data Processing Cycle?